Couple found dead as wildfire destroys New Mexico homes

 While the cause of the blaze was under investigation, fire officials and forecasters warned that persistent dry and windy conditions had prompted another day of red flag warnings for the eastern third of New Mexico and other parts of the Midwest.

-Incident Commander Dave Bales said the strategy was “attack while we can,” noting that winds were expected to pick up Thursday afternoon and again Friday.
+Incident Commander Dave Bales said the strategy was “attack while we can,” noting that winds were expected to pick up again Friday.

 “We’re trying to keep this fire as small as possible, especially because it’s right in the community,” he said.
 “We’ve had a loss of a lot of structures so our crews are right there on the fire front going as direct as possible.”